When you don’t get along with someone, it’s usually easy enough to keep your distance.

 Don’t like the person working in the cubicle next to you?
 Just pretend they don’t exist and go about your day.

-But sometimes, we’re forced to work with the people we hate.
+But sometimes, we’re forced to work with the people we can’t stand.
 Whether it’s a difficult roommate, an ex-spouse or an ornery coworker, collaborating with your enemies is tough – especially when it’s about money.

 Budgeting with someone you can’t stand is all about knowing when and how to compromise.
 Here are some of the most common situations and how to handle them.